Check out Randy's Ghost MV1 Video Review on Vimeo!

 Ease of Use & Maintenance

 The MV1 operates a little differently than most vapes but once you've used it a few times it becomes second nature.
 Three clicks of the front button activates and deactivates the Ghost.
 Holding down the front button once displays remaining battery life and holding it a second time lets you change your temperature setting.
-When using concentrate drop the oil pad into your crucible and select temperature six, displayed by three red lights; any other temperature will work well for dry material.
+When using concentrate drop the liquid pad into your crucible and select temperature six, displayed by three red lights; any other temperature will work well for dry material.
 My favorite way to load the crucible is scooping directly from a 4-piece grinder.
-Once you're ready to rip hold the button on the back of the unit.
+Once you're ready to go, hold the button on the back of the unit.
 The first vibration means heating started, the second vibration 3-10 seconds later means you can begin inhaling.
 On the third vibration the Ghost stops heating and you can let go of the back button.

 The Ghost's settings can also be adjusted using the free Bluetooth app for Android and iOS available here.
 Once paired you can adjust the two 'favorite temperature' settings anywhere from 284° to 428° Fahrenheit.
 The app also allows potential firmware updates in the future and a security lock mode that prevents your vape from activating.